Palazzo dei Musei (Museum’s Palace)

 In 1798, Palazzo San Francesco was also subjected to Napoleon’s suppression, and the Conventuals abandoned their domicile, never to return to Reggio Emilia.
 During the French occupation, the convent was used as a barracks and as a stall for horses.

-schools was the very factor that lead to the decision, in 1830, to set up the private collection of Lazzaro Spallanzani (purchased from the municipal government in 1799 and previously displayed in Palazzo San Giorgio) in Palazzo San Francesco, at the exact same spot where it can be admired to this day.
+After the Restoration, the Palazzo hosted the Royal Legal Finishing School or Law School on the first floor, and the Royal Lyceum of Chemistry and Physics on the ground floor.
+The presence of these scientific schools was the very factor that lead to the decision, in 1830, to set up the private collection of Lazzaro Spallanzani (purchased from the municipal government in 1799 and previously displayed in Palazzo San Giorgio) in Palazzo San Francesco, at the exact same spot where it can be admired to this day.

-of Antiquities of the Native Land of Reggio Emilia), which became the Museo di Storia Patria (Museum of Homeland History) in 1870.
+In 1862, don Gaetano Chierici of Reggio Emilia founded the Gabinetto di Antichità Patrie (Cabinet of Antiquities of the Native Land of Reggio Emilia), which became the Museo di Storia Patria (Museum of Homeland History) in 1870.
 The new facility was divided into large core collections that privileged the gathering and conservation of material of local interest, yet placed them within the framework of national cultural tradition.

 The Chierici Museum of Palethnology displays local prehistoric and protohistoric materials gathered by Chierici himself, accompanied by and compared with objects from the same period but from different geographic areas, especially in Italy.